sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/APKPure/README.md

 1. Open the Sailfish Browser app.
 2. Type and open page **m.apkpure.com**
 3. Tap the green-and-white "Download" on that page, to the right of "Use APKPure App" (see the picture below on the left).
 Avoid the advertisements popping up.
-4. Tap another green-and-white "Download" - it has the version number and size now.
+4. Long-press another green-and-white "Download" - it has the version number and size now.
+Select "Open link in new tab".
 The download of the APKPure apk file (installation file) begins.
 5. Sailfish will show a download banner at the top of the display.
 Please wait until the download is complete.

 <div class="flex-images" markdown="1">